-As kidney function declines waste products build up in the blood causing a condition known as “uremia.”
-In stage 4 a person is likely to develop complications of kidney disease such as high blood pressure, anemia (a shortage of red blood cells), bone disease, heart disease and other cardiovascular diseases.
+As kidney function declines, waste products build up in the blood causing a condition known as uremia.
+In stage 4, a person is likely to develop complications of kidney disease such as high blood pressure, anemia (a shortage of red blood cells), bone disease, heart disease and other cardiovascular diseases.

 Symptoms that are experienced in stage 4 include:

 People in stage 4 CKD will usually visit their doctor at least every three months.
-Blood tests for creatinine, hemoglobin, calcium and phosphorus levels will be done to see how well the kidneys are working.
+Blood tests for creatinine, hemoglobin, potassium, calcium and phosphorus levels will be done to see how well the kidneys are working.
 The doctor will also monitor other conditions such as high blood pressure and diabetes.
 In addition to helping the patient keep their kidneys working as long as possible, the nephrologist will also help prepare the patient for dialysis or a kidney transplant.

-It is recommended that people in stage 4 keep their blood pressure at a healthy level and those with diabetes keep their glucose level under control.
+It’s recommended that people in stage 4 keep their blood pressure at a healthy level and those with diabetes keep their glucose level under control.
 Taking all the medicines as prescribed by the doctor may help prolong kidney function.